Goshido/android-vulkan/docs/auto-exposure.md

 $$L = \dfrac{2^{EV}}{8}$$

-The idea behing average luminance of image is geometric mean.
+The idea behind average luminance of image is geometric mean.
 But not a strait forward.
 Rather that is using [_log2_ trick](https://en.wikipedia.org/wiki/Geometric_mean):

 1. Convert all pixels of _HDR_ to log2 luminance using [_BT.709_](https://en.wikipedia.org/wiki/Relative_luminance#Relative_luminance_and_%22gamma_encoded%22_colorspaces):